encryptogroup/MOTION/README.md

 ###### Installation

-In case you plan to use ABY-N for your own application, you might want to install the ABY-N library to some place, for example system-wide (e.g. at `/usr/local`) or somewhere in your workspace (e.g. `/path/to/aby`).
+In case you plan to use MOTION for your own application, you might want to install the MOTION library to some place, for example system-wide (e.g. at `/usr/local`) or somewhere in your workspace (e.g. `/path/to/aby`).
 There are two relevant options: